 Impact windows also reduce the amount of UV radiation that enters the property.
 This reduces the fading and discoloration of furniture, flooring, and other interior items.
 The laminated glass used in impact windows provides excellent insulation properties, helping to maintain a more comfortable indoor temperature year-round.

 Limitations of Impact Windows

 While impact windows offer numerous benefits, they also have some limitations that homeowners should be aware of before making a purchase decision.
 Here are two key limitations to consider:

-One of the main limitations of impact windows is their cost.
+One of the main limitations is the cost of impact windows.
 Impact windows tend to be more expensive than traditional windows due to their specialized construction and materials.
 The laminated glass and reinforced frames increase the manufacturing costs, which are ultimately passed on to the consumer.

 However, it is important to consider the long-term cost savings that impact windows can provide.
 These windows offer energy efficiency benefits, which can result in lower heating and cooling costs over time.
 They can also help protect the property from costly damage caused by severe weather, potentially saving homeowners significant expenses in the long run.